-Students are allowed to object to their midterm and final examinations, as well as their take-home exams.
+Students are allowed to object to their final examination, as well as their take-home exams.
 Time intervals for each objection will be announced together with the respective grade.
 Grade bargaining will absolutely not be tolerated.

 Plagiarism Policy (Academic Integrity)